victorzottmann/hospital-system/README.md

 This table makes it easy to spot which doctors and patients you can manipulate in the program.

+For example, when adding a new doctor or a new patient, this relationship will not exist until a patient logs into the system and assigns a doctor to them. **Use this table (and the other ones above as well) as reference when choosing a doctor.**

 Reference file: `./bin/Debug/net6.0/doctor-patients.txt`

 | Doctor ID | Doctor           | Patient ID | Patient           |